 Here’s the q from reader Jessica:

 “I’m a blond gone red, and would love some makeup tips.
-I tend to stay pretty basic – fill in my brows a bit, brown liner, mascara because I love my long lashes, sometimes some lipstick, sometimes liquid liner if it’s a special occasion.
-But I’d love to try some different party looks, and love Michelle Williams’ no-makeup looks where the eyes are defined in a way but not obviously, [and] with glowy skin.
+I tend to stay pretty basic—fill in my brows a bit, brown liner, mascara because I love my long lashes, sometimes some lipstick, sometimes liquid liner if it’s a special occasion.
+But I’d love to try some different party looks, and love Michelle Williams’ no-makeup looks where the eyes are defined in a way but not obviously, with glowy skin.
 But I’m concerned with my red hair that I can’t pull that off.”

 Actually?
 I think you redheads can pull off a wider variety of looks/colours than you think.

-This touches on the philosophy Giorgio Armani’s Reza Zaimeche shared with us in this vid, about how he thinks there are no colour rules anymore for makeup.
+This touches on the philosophy that Giorgio Armani’s Reza Zaimeche shared with us in this vid, about how he thinks there are no colour rules anymore for makeup.
 (Your makeup base?
 Yes.
 But not the rest.)
-More recently, celebrity colourist Marie Robinson told me that the same thing applies to hair: you can choose any colour, but it’s about finding the shade within that range that works for your particular skin tone.
+More recently, celebrity colourist Marie Robinson told me that the same thing applies to hair: you can choose any colour, but it’s about finding the tone within that range that works for your particular skin tone.

 So that’s my first point—be brave!
 And just try experimenting with colours that you find yourself drawn to.

 How to prep your skin for makeup if you’re a redhead

 DO: Make sure you’ve selected the right foundation colour and have concealed any areas of discolouration, and especially redness (it will fight with your hair).